 “Um…” came a new voice, which startled me because I’d forgotten there was another person in the room.
 I turned around to see an older, timid looking man, probably in his 60s, with greying hair and a tattered white shirt.
 He had a somewhat awkward demeanour.
 “There’s… c..cryo pods…” he mumbled, stammering slightly.

 I followed the others through a slightly more convincingly spaceship-like corridor back to the room where I’d first woken up.
 The older man was right, this was a room filled with cryogenic pods.
-By which I mean, things that looked like cryogenic pods, but couldn’t possibly be cryogenic pods because that’s stupid.
+By which I mean, things that looked like cryogenic pods, but couldn’t possibly be cryogenic pods because that’s just stupid.
 Still, I couldn’t knock the authenticity of the design.
-Anyone who’s ever seen a science fiction film before would have understood what the cylinders were supposed to be from just a quick glance.
-These cylinders were human-sized chambers with glass windows coated in a thick layer of condensation, connected to some sort of large vat reinforced with steel.
+Anyone who’s ever seen a science fiction film before would have understood what the cylinders were from just a quick glance.
+They were human-sized; enormous chambers with glass windows coated in a thick layer of condensation, connected to some sort of large vat reinforced with steel.

 “But… this doesn’t explain anything.”
 I said, still going along with this prank.
 “Who put me in there?
 Why can’t I remember?”